agilira/balios/docs/API.md

 # Balios API Reference
-### High-performance, thread-safe, in-memory cache for Go

 ## Overview

-Balios is a production-ready cache implementation based on the **W-TinyLFU** (Window Tiny Least Frequently Used) algorithm, designed to deliver exceptional performance through zero-allocation operations and lock-free data structures.
+Balios is a high-performance in-memory cache for Go based on the **W-TinyLFU** (Window Tiny Least Frequently Used) algorithm, designed to deliver exceptional performance through zero-allocation operations and lock-free data structures.

 ## Installation